Tatianabellagio/freqk/README.md

 2. Count the k-mers specified in the index

+`freqk count --index index.txt --reads tests/1_R1.fastq tests/1_R2.fastq --output counts.txt`

-3. Convert k-mer counts to allele frequencies
+3. Call allele frequences based on k-mer counts

+`freqk call --index index.txt --counts counts.txt --output calls.txt`

 ## To-do

+- [ ] when indexing, count number of k-mers for each allele

 - [ ] for count subcommand: load in k-mers from index as hash set, loop over input reads with a fastx iterator, slide window to get k-mers, only count k-mers if they're in the hash set